 The answer, of course, will depend on your personal situation.
-But don’t worry, we’ve listed the main factors to consider below, and once you’ve read them you should be able to figure it out pretty easily.
+But don’t worry!
+If you’re considering replacing your air conditioner, we’ve listed the main factors to consider below, and once you’ve read them you should be able to figure it out pretty easily.

 So What is a Ductless System Anyways?

 In case you don’t know, a ductless or mini split air conditioning system is a lot like a central air conditioner system.
 They both consist of two units: a condenser that sits outside the home, and an evaporator/air handler that sits inside the home.
 Coolant passes between the two units, carrying the heat from indoors to the outdoor unit where it is released.

 With a central air system, however, the cool air is sent through the air handler on your furnace into the your ductwork, where it is carried into the rest of the house.
 A ductless system uses slim cable between the condenser and a box on your wall, and no ductwork is involved and vents are not needed on the floor.

 How to Decide Which One is Right for You

 Here are some of the questions we ask our customers to help them decide which type is the best match for their home and needs.

 This is the main decision maker for most people.
 If you have ductwork in your home already, it will be more cost effective to stay with a central system.

 If you have no ductwork, it will cost much less to install a ductless system “from scratch”.
 There will also be much less construction mess: all you need is a 3-inch hole in the wall to run the cable through.
 Ductless systems are also great for homes with new additions that aren’t connected to the ductwork that runs through the rest of the house.